Programs & Services

 NWP local sites work to spark young people’s creativity and innovation through community-based camps, after-school and summer programs that mix writing, media creation, mentorship and civic-engagement.
 NWP camps network youth with partners like the National Park Service, local museums and libraries, and local campuses and makerspaces.
 Youth can also participate in NWP’s Writing Our Future initiatives, a series of youth online publishing projects that are designed by educators for educators and the young people they work with.
 Intended for use in schools, libraries, and other educational settings, all projects are COPPA compliant and educator-managed.
 When the focus shifts to adults, NWP community programs may support family literacy projects and writing-support groups for special populations who gather to give voice to their stories.

-Since 2015, Northern California Writing Project has provided College, Career, and Community Writers Program (C3WP) professional development to schools across their service area.…Read More
+Since 2015, the Northern California Writing Project has provided College, Career, and Community Writers Program (C3WP) professional development to schools across their service area.…Read More